Manuel-Brrn/CDS_ORF_extraction/README.md

-# CDS_extraction
+# CDS ORF extraction
-CDS extraction for ABSREL analysis and enrichment analysis
+CDS and ORF extraction for codon analysis and enrichment analysis